Priors in Deep Image Restoration and Enhancement: A Survey: Deep Learning-based Prior

 \subsubsection{Preventing Overfitting in Deep Image Prior}

 DIP has a basic principle: optimizing a network $f_\theta$ to produce the desired output $x^*$.
 Notwithstanding, the optimization is solely based on the observed image $x_0$, and such single-image training poses a huge risk of overfitting.
-In whatever tasks, to generate better images, it is essential to prevent overfitting or take a timely interruption during the training process.
-Otherwise, the output may converge to the degraded target $x_0$ or even collapse.
+In whatever tasks, to generate better images, it is essential to prevent overfitting or take a timely interruption during the training.
+Otherwise, the output may converge to the degraded target $x_0$ or collapse.

-Cheng \etal \cite{cheng2019bayesian} theoretically studied DIP in a Bayesian approach.
+Cheng \etal~\cite{cheng2019bayesian} theoretically studied DIP in a Baye-sian approach.
 They showed that replacing stochastic gradient descent with stochastic gradient Langevin dynamics can significantly reduce overfitting and yield better results in denoising and inpainting tasks.
-Quan \etal \cite{dip_dropout_2020_CVPR} proposed to use pixel-level dropout based on Bernoulli-sampling to reduce overfitting and prediction bias when denoising.
-Besides, Jo \etal \cite{Jo_2021_ICCV} monitored the DIP denoising process by the effective degrees of freedom so that an in-time stop could be imposed.
+Quan \etal~\cite{dip_dropout_2020_CVPR} proposed to use pixel-level dropout based on Bernoulli sampling to reduce overfitting and prediction bias when denoising.
+Besides, Jo \etal~\cite{Jo_2021_ICCV} monitored the DIP denoising process by the effective degrees of freedom to impose an in-time stop.

 Priors can guide the search to high-quality images, and DIP is flexible to be combined with other priors.
-Here, other image priors serve as explicit regularization for DIP.
+Here, other image priors serve as explicit regularizations for DIP.
 For one thing, some downstream tasks will be benefited from the given priors; for another, these priors can robustify DIP and mitigate overfitting.
 This kind of method usually integrates an existing prior as a term in the loss function during training.
-For instance, \cite{mataev2019deepred} applied the regularization by denoising, and Liu \etal \cite{liu2019DIP_TV} applied the total variation prior.
+For instance, \cite{mataev2019deepred} applied the regularization by denoising, and Liu \etal~\cite{liu2019DIP_TV} applied the total variation prior.
+Alternatively, Li \etal~\cite{Li_2023_CVPR} proposed to optimize the initial noise with the network frozen; MetaDIP \cite{zhang2022metadip} showed that initializing the network with pre-trained weights also make the optimization shorter and more robust.